gitenberg-dev/gitberg-autoupdate/README.md

   * HTTP connections (under Worker): 5
   * Visibility timeout (under Worker): 600

+Create the deployment zips using
+    `python deploy/make_deploy.py webhook_server`
+and
+    `python deploy/make_deploy.py autoupdate_worker`
+then upload to EB application versions.
+Make sure to commit your changes first.

 ### Local mock deployment

 To run one of the servers locally in a Docker container identical to the one